cgallay/GraphSymmetries/index.md

      <figcaption>Credits: <a href="http://pngimg.com/download/1065">pngimg</a></figcaption>
 </figure>

 Symmetries are naturally present in images.
 Look at butterflies for example, where an axial symmetry is clearly visible.
 Same object seen from other orientations appears to be symmetrical as well.
-While some symmetries are quite easy to distinguish, some are often hidden.
-What if we could find or at least check the presence of some symmetries?
-This blogpost provides the reader with a [framework](https://github.com/cgallay/GraphSymmetries/) that aims at testing the existence of those hidden symmetries in datasets.
+While some symmetries are quite easy to detect, some are often hidden.
+What if we could find or at least check their presence in datasets?
+This blogpost provides the reader with a [framework](https://github.com/cgallay/GraphSymmetries/) that aims at testing the existence of those hidden symmetries in data.
 We showed that by exploiting the knowledge of true symmetries residing in images, we can apply an appropriate strategy that does in fact improve accuracy.
 As frequently shown in machine learning, having some insights of your dataset has gives some advantages.
 {: .text-justify}

 ## Exploiting Symmetries

 To take advantage of those symmetries, people usually apply transformations to the input images.
 Newly derived images are similar enough to belong to the original class.
-While the information contained in those transformed images and might seem quite redundant to humans, they appear different to CNN.
+While the information contained in those transformed images might seem quite redundant to humans, they appear different to CNN.
 This allows the network to be able to extract new relevant features and  leads to better performance when applied to images close to transformed ones.
 Depending on the dataset, typical transformations include but are not limited to random rotations, cropping, illuminance variation and resizing.
 This technique, known as [Data Augmentation](https://medium.com/nanonets/how-to-use-deep-learning-when-you-have-limited-data-part-2-data-augmentation-c26971dc8ced), has shown to help CNN to better generalize.
 {: .text-justify}